fetchai/agents-aea/docs/skill-guide.md

 Stop the agent with `CTRL + C`.

-## Now it's your turn:
+## Now it's your turn

-We hope this step by step introduction has helped you to develop your own skill.
+We hope this step by step introduction has helped you develop your own skill.
 We are excited to see what you will build.

 <br />